toddaustin07/edge_landevmon/README.md

 ### Usage
 #### Dashboard
-The device card will reflect the on/off status of the device
+The device card will show your selected icon, and reflect the on/off status of the device

 #### Device Details Screen
 The device details screen contains device information plus actions the user can take.